se4u/neural_wfst/README.md

                                 nepochs=-1)"

-For more complicated usage, including the exact parameters that were used to obtain the results in the paper, see the scripts
+For more complicated usage, including the exact parameters that were used to obtain the ablation results in the paper, see the scripts

     src/python/transducer_celex.sh
     src/python/transducer_celex_test.sh